hidyverse/awesome-R-clinical-reporting/contributing.md

 ## PRs

-ALWAYS create a new branch with your proposed changes.
+Please ALWAYS create a new branch with your proposed changes.
 Thank you!

 ## Adding an new Item